ipfs/specs/src/http-gateways/subdomain-gateway.md

 ([incident example](https://web.archive.org/web/20230930054837/https://blog.nft.storage/posts/2022-04-29-gateways-and-gatekeepers)).

-To mitigate this and align with the web’s Same-origin security model, operators should register a wildcard entry like `*.example.net` with the [Public Suffix List (PSL)](https://publicsuffix.org/).
+To mitigate this and align with the web’s Same-origin security model, operators SHOULD register a wildcard entry like `*.example.net` with the [Public Suffix List (PSL)](https://publicsuffix.org/).

 This will make `ipfs.example.net` and `ipns.example.net` eTLDs, treating each